What's The Last Word In The Bible

 Reading different translations of the Bible can provide valuable insights into the nuances of the original languages and the different interpretive choices made by translators.
 Comparing translations can help you identify variations in wording and emphasis, leading to a more comprehensive understanding of the text.

-For example, compare the King James Version (KJV), which is known for its poetic language, with a more modern translation like the New International Version (NIV) or the English Standard Version (ESV).
+To give you an idea, compare the King James Version (KJV), which is known for its poetic language, with a more modern translation like the New International Version (NIV) or the English Standard Version (ESV).
 Notice how the different translations render the same verses and consider the implications of these differences.

 Consult Commentaries and Study Aids